Therapeutic Parent Work

 Child and Adolescent Psychotherapist, Eva Shehu-

-Being registered with the HCPC requires compliance with the code of ethics, responsibility to maintain Continual Professional Development and regular Clinical Supervision
+Being registered with Social Work England and the Association of Family Therapy and Systemic Practice requires compliance with the code of ethics, responsibility to maintain Continual Professional Development and regular Clinical Supervision